Krish-008/Expense-Tracker-Fullstack-project/README.md

+The ZIP file contains every thing.
+But before downloading check for dependencies in your system

 This full-stack project allows users to easily track their expenses, categorize them, and view an insightful summary of their spending habits.
 I developed the frontend using HTML, CSS, and JavaScript to create a smooth and responsive interface, while the backend is powered by Python Flask to handle user data securely.